 Adrigole Family Resource Centre, Ballineen Pitch and Putt, Ballydehob Community Council, Baltimore Tidy Town, Bantry Adult Learning, Bantry Bay Users Forum, Castlehaven GAA, Clonakilty AFC, Co-Action Skibbereen, Co-Action Castletownbere, Drinah Community Association, Goleen & District Community Council, Gabriel Rangers GAA, Leap & Glandore Community Council, Macroom GAA, Macroom Tidy Towns, Muintir Bhaire Community Council, Skibbereen Heritage Centre, Croi na Laoi, Barryroe GAA, Oysterhaven/Nohoval Residents Association, Union Hall Development Association, Timoleague Community Council, Muintir Bhaire Community Council, West Cork Warmer Homes Scheme

 Number of Participants: 68 (capped for time being)

 Males: 60 Females: 8

 Number of Supervisors:

 Full time : 3

-If you are interested in finding out more please contact: Arran O’ Driscoll, West Cork Development Partnership, West Cork Technology Park, Clonakilty, Co.
+If you are interested in finding out more please contact any of the supervisors above or Arran O’ Driscoll, West Cork Development Partnership, West Cork Technology Park, Clonakilty, Co.
 Cork.
-Tel: 023/8834035, Email: email@example.com
+Tel: 023/8834035, Email: firstname.lastname@example.org